liballeg/allegro5/README_android.txt

 the shared library of your chosen STL implementation.

 After, the onCreate method of the AllegroActivity will be executed, which does some Allegro initialisation.
-Allegro will now load your application, which has been compiled to another shared library.
-The name of the library is taken from the AndroidManifest.xml file.
+Allegro will then load your application from another shared library.
+The library name can be specified by overriding the constructor in your Activity class, otherwise the default is "libapp.so".
 After loading, the `main` function in the library is finally called.

 (The dynamic loader was finally fixed in Android 4.3 so that it loads transitive dependencies.
 If you don't care to support earlier versions